 As a parent

-Architects might struggle with some aspects of parenthood, but their determination will see them through: once they commit to having a family, this personality type is all in.
-Architects can make great parents, instilling into their children a love of learning and a passion for the world around them, and teaching them to take responsibility for themselves from a young age.
+Masterminds might struggle with some aspects of parenthood, but their determination will see them through: once they commit to having a family, this personality type is all in.
+Masterminds can make great parents, instilling into their children a love of learning and a passion for the world around them, and teaching them to take responsibility for themselves from a young age.

 INTJs are good at establishing order, routines, and structure, and have a knack for problem-solving, always a valuable asset for a parent to have!
 They will cope with parent-child conflicts pretty well, and are not afraid to dole out tough love.
 As their children grow up, the INTJ will give them more freedom, and treat them more as they would treat adults.